 Install and operate the robot either on a floor or to a ceiling.
-The robot's base has four through holes of size 8.4 mm, which can be used with M8 screws.
+The robot's base has 6 counterbore clearance holes which can be used with M5 screws.
 The screws must be tightened with 20 Nm torque.

 Mount the robot on a sturdy, vibration-less surface that can withstand at least ten times the full torque of the base joint and at least five times the weight of the Robot Arm.
 If the robot is mounted on a linear axis or a moving platform, then the acceleration of the moving mounting base is very low.
 A high acceleration might cause the robot to make an alarm stop.